joelangeway/jhaml/README.md

 What Jhaml.js is
 ----------------
-Jhaml.js is a free JavaScript implementation of the jhaml notation.
+Jhaml.js is a JavaScript implementation of the jhaml notation.
 It is structured as a require.js module which exports one constructor.
 To make a jhaml.js object simply "new" that constructor.
 The resulting jhaml.js object will have a templates object as a property and a compile method.
 Feed jhaml notation to the compile method, and template functions show up on the templates object.
 See jhaml_tests.html and jhaml_demo.html for example usage.

 What Jhaml is and is not for
 ---------------------